You are currently viewing Pregnancy Discomfort in KL | Spine, Joint & Nerve Issues

 • Postnatal care sessions: RM145 to RM188 when combining chiropractic and physiotherapy in a single session.

-These programs focus on delivering safe, effective care for expecting and new mothers.
+These programs focus on delivering safe, efficient care for expecting and new mothers.

 Overview of the Trimesters of Pregnancy